chophilip21/chophilip21.github.io/_posts/docker_part1/2023-04-10-docker_part1.md

 <figcaption>The difference b/w Vms and Docker Containers</figcaption>
 </figure>

-I am not going over the conceptual aspects of Docker in detail, but to give you a high-level overview, Docker is open source platform that offers container services.
+Docker is open source platform that offers container services.
 Containers are lightweight Virtual Machines (VM), and they leverage features of the host operating system to isolate processes and control the processes’ access to CPUs, memory and desk space.
-Unlike VMs that uses hypervisor that virtualizes physical hardware, containers virtualize the operating system (typically Linux or Windows) so each individual container contains only the application and its libraries and dependencies, allowing the applications to be ran on any operating system without conflicts.

-And typically applications would have more than one containers running.
+Unlike VMs that uses hypervisor that virtualizes physical hardware, containers virtualize the operating system (typically Linux or Windows) so each individual container contains only the application and its libraries and dependencies, allowing the applications to be ran on any operating system without conflicts.And typically applications would have more than one containers running.
 Application would consist multiple instances of containers (i.e Microservices) that are in charge of different aspects of the app, hosted in the virtual cloud like Elastic Container Registry (ECR), talking to each other over virtual network without being explosed to the internet.

 # 1.1 - Basics of Docker <a name="basics"></a>

+Below is an example taken from the book [Learn Docker in a Month of Lunches](https://github.com/sixeyed/diamol).

 Okay now we reviewed what Docker is, and why we are using it.
 Let's do the very basics according to the outline of the book.
 Assuming you have [Docker installed in your environment](https://docs.docker.com/desktop/install/linux-install/) already, let's dive straight to it.
 I won't even bother pulling pre-existing images and doing interactions with them, because I assume that we all already know how to do that.